Your quick go-to list of things to do on the Gold Coast.

 Sunset at Burleigh Hill

 Everybody’s favourite picnic spot.
-Roll out a picnic blanket and kick up your heels for one of the best sunset views on the Gold Coast.
-People watching is at an all time high here too if that’s your thing.
+Roll out a blanket and kick up your heels for one of the best sunset views on the Gold Coast.
+People watching is at an all-time high here too if that’s your thing.
 Take some sport-related things to throw/kick and join in with the rest of the revelers.

 Cruise through the markets

-The Coast is home to lots of epic markets including beachside ones at Surfers Paradise, Coolangatta and Broadbeach and the ever-popular Village Markets at Burleigh Heads State School every second Sunday and the HOTA markets every Sunday.
+The Coast is home to lots of epic markets including beachside ones at Surfers Paradise, Coolangatta and Broadbeach, the ever-popular Village Markets at Burleigh Heads State School every second Sunday and the HOTA markets every Sunday.
 So many goodies.

 Stroll through the national park

 We are lucky enough to boast some of the most beautiful natural landscapes in the world (if we do say so ourselves).
 Take a stroll over Burleigh Hill through the national park and around to Tallebudgera Creek and then return on the Oceanview path.
 Make sure to keep an eye out for breaching whales.